acoppes/acoppes/site/_drafts/tdd-games.markdown

 </video>
 <span>Redirect kunai feature</span>
 </div>

+## Refactoring

+After the test is working, I normally do some refactoring for the code and for the data, and having the test to validate everything still works helps a lot.

+I will not enter in detail here but one example data refactor I do is to extract to prefabs the definition and the level design element.
+An example code refactor I do is to move logic [from a scripts to systems](/2023/07/13/design-decisions-when-building-games-using-ecs).

 _As a side note, I also have "tests" that I use to validate visual effects working as expected and if I like them or not.
 The cycle here is to modify the effect, play the scene, if I like it, then continue with another thing, if I don't like it, then modify the effect until I do._